 The only recommendations here are that the instance is large enough to hold the existing system.
 Unless you know better, match the new instance type to the old one.

-It’s up to you, but look carefully for the ‘automated snapshot’ checkbox and enabled it if you want peace of mind as a small additional cost.
+It’s up to you, but look carefully for the ‘automated snapshot’ checkbox and enabled it if you want peace of mind at a small additional monthly cost.

 Be sure to choose the WordPress Stack.